Appearance

 Before you send it:

-- Create an API key with inference access
+- Create an API key with inference access.

 - Send that key in the

-x-api-keyheader - Name the model explicitly
+Authorization: Bearer <api-key>header. - Name the model explicitly.

 If you have not created a key yet, read API keys first.